 Mars Hydro is sincere when it comes to the power intake of its fixture.
 Each chip has a unique reflector that mixes the emitting light and distributes it equally all over the canopy.

 The full spectrum of light will allow you to grow your plant from seedling, to the vegetative stage, to flowering, without breaking a sweat.
-From blue to red spectrum, this unit will provide all the necessary wavelengths for your indoor crop’s development and flowering.
+From blue to red spectrum, full spectrum grow light bulbs will provide all the necessary wavelengths for your indoor crop’s development and flowering.
 You can easily change the settings via a switch on the panel.

-The package contains everything you might expect from a LED grow lights, like hangers, power cords but surprisingly, no manual.
+The package contains everything you might expect from a LED grow lights for marijuana, like hangers, power cords but surprisingly, no manual.
 Normally, the absence of a manual wouldn’t be a big deal, but this is supposed to be a beginner-friendly fixture!
-Setup is a breeze and you won’t have any problems installing the lights, except from a slightly odd-placed power cord.
+Besides that, setup is a breeze and you won’t have any problems installing the lights, except a slightly odd-placed power cord.

 Heat management is adequate in this model.
 Even though LEDs run way cooler than traditional HPS/MH light systems, they still emit some heat, that is dissipated through a quiet fan.
 All in all, you will notice no considerable spikes in your power consumption when using this light.